Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Results

 \subsection{The Unoccupied Electronic Structure of CoNb$_4$Se$_8$ via ARRES}

+RSS and NRSS in $\mathrm{CoNb_4Se_8}$ are not restricted to the quasiparticle states near $E_{\rm{F}}$ but extend over a large energy range.
+In Fig. \ref{fig:spleem}, we compare calculated and measured spin- resolved electronic structure 11~eV above $E_{\rm{F}}$.

-We introduce a new technique called spin- and angle-resolved electron reflection spectroscopy (spin-ARRES) (Fig.~\ref{fig:spleem}A), which improves on a well-established method for probing the unoccupied electronic structure~\cite{Jobst2015, Jobst2016} by adding the spin resolution available in SPLEEM~\cite{rougemaille_magnetic_2010}.
-Spin-ARRES measures the reflectivity of the sample surface for an incident electron with energy \( E \), momentum \( \vec{k} \), and spin \( \vec{s} \) (Fig.~\ref{fig:spleem}C).
-The reflectivity sharply drops when an unoccupied electronic state is present at \( (E, \vec{k}, \vec{s}) \) in its electronic structure (Fig.~\ref{fig:spleem}B).
-Analogous to spin- and angle-resolved inverse photoemission spectroscopy (SP-ARIPES)~\cite{donath_spin-resolved_1989, Campos2022}, spin-ARRES offers a significantly greater interaction cross-section (by a factor of \( 10^5 \)) due to its use of electrons rather than photons, enabling higher-throughput spectroscopy~\cite{Woodruff:2016}.
+We introduce a new technique called spin- and angle-resolved reflected electron spectroscopy (spin-ARRES) (Fig.~\ref{fig:spleem}A), which improves on methods for probing the unoccupied electronic structure~\cite{strocov_very_2000,Jobst2015} by adding the spatial and spin resolution available to SPLEEM~\cite{rougemaille_magnetic_2010} .
+Spin-ARRES measures the reflectivity of the sample surface for an incident electron with energy \( E \), momentum \( \vec{k} \), and spin \( \vec{s} \) (Fig.~\ref{fig:spleem}B).
+The reflectivity sharply drops when an unoccupied electronic state is present at \( (E, \vec{k}, \vec{s}) \) in its electronic structure (see Methods for more details).
+Analogous to spin- and angle-resolved inverse photoemission spectroscopy (SP-ARIPES)~\cite{donath_spin-resolved_1989, Campos2022}, spin-ARRES offers a significantly greater interaction cross-section (by a factor of \( 10^5 \)) due to its use of electrons rather than photons as a probe, enabling higher-throughput spectroscopy~\cite{Woodruff:2016}.

-The spin-integrated ARRES constant energy surface for $\mathrm{CoNb_4Se_8}$, shown in Fig.~\ref{fig:spleem}E, reveals a clear band-like structure in the unoccupied electronic states well above \( E_F \).
-The electronic absorption curvature~\cite{Zhang_2011_arpescurvature}, outlined in black, peaks at momentum regions predicted by first-principles calculations to correspond to unoccupied states, consistent with previous experiments on similar materials~\cite{Jobst2015, Jobst2016}.
-Just as electron reflectance contrast \( \frac{I_\uparrow - I_\downarrow}{P (I_\uparrow + I_\downarrow)} \) indicates energy splitting of unoccupied electronic states at \( \vec{k_\parallel} \neq 0 \) in SPLEEM~\cite{rougemaille_magnetic_2010}, here in spin-ARRES the contrast indicates energy splitting of electronic states at \( \vec{k_\parallel} \neq 0 \).
+The spin-integrated ARRES constant energy surface for $\mathrm{CoNb_4Se_8}$, shown in Fig.~\ref{fig:spleem}E, reveals a clear band-like structure in the unoccupied energies well above \( E_F \).
+The electronic absorption curvature~\cite{Zhang_2011_arpescurvature}, outlined in black, peaks at momentum regions corresponding to unoccupied states.
+These features exhibit the periodicity of the parent $\rm{NbSe_2}$ structure, often observed in bands lacking intercalant orbital character (See Supplementary Material)\cite{popcevic_conb3s6_arpes}.